HyperAlign: Hypernetwork for Efficient Test-Time Alignment of Diffusion Models: Alignment as Trajectory Steering and HyperAlign

-To optimize the hypernetwork, we can use the reward score as training objective.
+The hypernetwork is learned in a post-training process with reward scores as supervision, optimizing for generating LoRA for diffusion trajectory alignment while keeping the pre-trained model frozen.
 By maximizing the reward signals, the model is encouraged to generate intermediate predictions with higher conditional likelihood, thereby aligning the latent trajectory with the true conditional distribution:

+where $\bx_t$ is sampled from the LoRA-modulated denoising trajectories with the random initial noise $\bx_T \sim \mathcal{N}(\mathbf{0}, \bI)$.
+The hypernetwork is trained end-to-end by backpropagating supervision signals directly through the frozen pre-trained model and dynamically on-the-fly generated LoRA weights, requiring no pre-trained LoRA targets as supervision.

-\textbf{Regularization on reward optimization.} While maximizing reward objective drives the model to produce high-reward, condition-aligned latent states, it also exposes two key challenges: (1) inaccurate reward signals due to the blurriness of one-step predictions in early denoising stages, and (2) the risk of over-optimization, where aggressive reward maximization leads to reward hacking or degraded visual fidelity.
-To mitigate these issues, we incorporate a regularization loss to constrain the alignment process and preserve generation quality:
+{\textbf{Regularization on reward optimization.}} While maximizing reward objective drives the model to produce high-reward, condition-aligned latent states, it also exposes two key challenges: (1) inaccurate reward signals due to the blurriness of predicted clean data in early denoising stages, and (2) the risk of over-optimization, where aggressive reward maximization leads to reward hacking or degraded visual fidelity.
+To further mitigate this issue, we incorporate a regularization loss on alignment process, while preserving generation quality: